ExaScience/elprep/README.md

 ### --contig-group-size number

-The elprep split command groups the sequence dictionary entries for deciding how to split up the input data.
-The --contig-group-size options allows configuring a specific group size.
-See the description of --contig-group-size for the elprep sfm command for more details.

-The --contig-group-size parameter passed to the elprep merge command must be exactly the same as the one passed to the elprep split commend.
-The elprep sfm command ensures that this is the case.
+The --contig-group-size parameter for the elprep merge command is deprecated since version 4.1.1.
+The elprep merge command now correctly processes the split files without that information.

 # Extending elPrep